Kami0n/RPi4-FM-RDS/README.md

 # RPi4-FM-RDS

-GnuRadio 3.7 FM receiver with RDS for Raspberry Pi.
+FM receiver with RDS for Raspberry Pi, made with GnuRadio 3.7.

 ## Installation of all dependencies:
 '''sudo apt install gnuradio gr-osmosdr gr-rds'''